 A public company limited by guarantee is the most appropriate structure for registering a charity.
 Members’ liability is capped to the extent of the guarantee they provide (this is usually nominal, e.g. $10) and they can operate Australia-wide.
 The stated purpose of the company in its constitution would be for the community benefit rather than profit (as with a standard proprietary limited company).
 However, note that a company is relatively more expensive to establish and there are higher compliance costs.

 Each business structure has pros and cons depending on the type of organisation.
 For example, an unincorporated association might best suit the needs of a small community group that does not enter into any legal contracts.
 However, a public company limited by guarantee would likely suit a bigger charity with a national operation.
-If you are unsure which business structure best suits your purpose, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+If you are unsure which business structure best suits your purpose, you can read more about what structure is best for your charity on the ACNC website.